Sofia Richie Poses Shirtless In Snakeskin Suit, Announces Collaboration With Missguided

 “I finally feel like I’m at the point in my life where I have so many creative ideas that I want to share and I’m bottled up,” explained Sofia.
 “Over the years, buying so many clothes and seeing what I liked and didn’t like and being in the modelling industry, I was around so many designers and I always take notes and tips from them.
 It came easily and I knew all the little things I wanted and didn’t want.”

 Sofia’s love for design shouldn’t come as a surprise.
 Her mother, Diane Alexander, is an acclaimed fashion designer.
-Sofia’s big sis, Nicole Richie, also has her own fashion brands, House of Harlow 1960 and Honey Minx.
+Sofia’s big sister, Nicole Richie, also has her own fashion brands, House of Harlow 1960 and Honey Minx.

 The model’s boyfriend of two years, Scott Disick, may also have some influence.
 He unveiled his clothing line, Talentless, last year.